-Release Date: Feb 16, 2006
+Release Date: February 16, 2006

-Accompanying the fresh batch of monsters were new weapons and armor which made full use of Monster Hunter 2’s new gem system.
+Accompanying the fresh batch of monsters were new weapons and armor, which made full use of Monster Hunter 2’s new gem system.

 Monster Hunter 3 (Tri)

-Release Date: Aug 1, 2009
+Release Date: August 1, 2009

-Monster Hunter 3 was originally planned to be a PlayStation 3 exclusive, however, due to high development costs for the console at the time, Capcom decided to switch gears and instead developed the game for the Nintendo Wii.
-This was a major change for the series and the first of many instances where MH games debuting on a Nintendo platform.
+Monster Hunter 3 was originally planned to be a PS3 exclusive, however, due to high development costs for the console, Capcom decided to switch gears and release it on the Wii.

 Monster Hunter 4

-Release Date: Sep 14, 2013
+Release Date: September 14, 2013

 An enhanced version of the game titled Monster Hunter 4G was released in Japan and later in North America/Europe as Monster Hunter 4 Ultimate.

 Monster Hunter: World

-Release Date: Jan 26, 2018
+Release Date: January 26, 2018